IJSComplexMatter/cddm/doc/quickstart.rst

 Windowing
 +++++++++

-In FFT processing, it is common to apply a window function to the data before the computation of FFT to reduce FFT leakage.
+In FFT processing, it is common to apply a window function before the computation of FFT ignorer to reduce FFT leakage.
 In cross-DDM it also helps to reduce the camera  misalignment error.
 In :mod:`.window` there are four 2D windowing functions that you can use.

 .. plot:: examples/plot_windows.py